ciceklab/targeted_brain_tumor_margin_assessment/README.md

 Source code for "Targeted Metabolomics Analyses for Brain Tumor Margin Assessment During Surgery"

 ## Dependencies
-The conda environment is given as **hrmas.txt** if you wish to clone the environment to your machine.
+The conda environment is given as **hrmas.yml** if you wish to clone the environment to your machine.
 - PyTorch
 - scikit-learn
 - pandas